Azure/AzurePublicDataset/README.md

 If you do use the Azure Functions traces in your research, please make sure to cite our ATC'20 paper ["Serverless in the Wild: Characterizing and Optimizing the Serverless Workload at a Large Cloud Provider"](https://www.microsoft.com/en-us/research/uploads/prod/2020/05/serverless-ATC20.pdf), which includes a full analysis of the Azure Functions workload in July 2019.

+## Azure Trace for Packing

+* [AzureTracesForPackingV1](https://github.com/Azure/AzurePublicDataset/blob/master/AzureTracesForPackingV1.md) - This dataset represents part of the workload on Microsoft's Azure Compute and is specifically designed to evaluate packing algorithms.

 ### Contact us
 Please let us know of any issues or questions by sending email to our [mailing list](mailto:azurepublicdataset@service.microsoft.com).